 The Black Hills in South Dakota for hundreds of years was the sacred center of the Lakota people.
-The U.S. Government signed a treaty declaring they wouldn’t settle on the land, and that the land belonged to the Lakota “as long as the sun shines and the grass grows”.
-The treaty signed is called the The Fort Laramie Treaty and hasn’t been overturned until this day.
-The promise of the treaty didn’t last very long though and the land was seized after gold prospectors sparked a war with the Lakota.
-After a hundred years the land still officially belongs to the Lakota people, but the government drove them out a long time ago.
+The U.S. Government signed a treaty declaring they wouldn’t settle on the land and that the land belonged to the Lakota “as long as the sun shines and the grass grows.”
+The treaty signed is called The Fort Laramie Treaty and hasn’t been overturned until this day.
+The promise of the treaty didn’t last very long, though and the land was seized after gold prospectors sparked a war with the Lakota.
+After a hundred years, the land still officially belongs to the Lakota people, but the government drove them out a long time ago.
 Today the sacred Black Hills look like this:

 The Legacy of Occupying a Foreign Land

-What Columbus began, Americans would finish.
-Today America is often referred to as a “Christian nation” founded on “Christian values”.
-This is a myth perpetuated in the 1960’s and 70’s in the Cold War era that is still strongly believed today in many white evangelical circles.4 But the truth couldn’t be more evil.
+Today America is often referred to as a “Christian nation” founded on “Christian values.”
+This is a myth perpetuated in the 1960s and ’70s in the Cold War era that is still strongly believed today in many white evangelical circles.5 But the truth couldn’t be more evil.
 The United States of America was founded on the blood and tears of unholy genocide.